 Sustainability Objectives (environmental, economic and social) upon which the impacts of the Local Plan will be evaluated.
 This has to be subject to public consultation including with the statutory consultees of the Environment Agency, Historic England and Natural England.

-ii) Scoring the potential impacts of the Local Plan (aims, objectives and policies) against the
+ii) Scoring the potential impacts of the Local Plan (aims, objectives, policies and spatial designations) against the

 Sustainability Objectives, and noting whether negative impacts can be mitigated by changes to the Local Plan